 The legal challenges to the long-standing and charter-mandated General Fund Transfer from Glendale Water & Power, escalating pension rates, and low investment returns for CalPERS have all combined to make these past few years some of the most difficult for City government budgeting in recent history.
-In spite of the difficulty involved in preparing the FY 2019-20 budget, the City Council has set the tone to allow managers and staff to approach challenges in a professional and constructive manner.
-The City's focus clearly remains on developing a structurally balanced financial plan that best serves the needs of the City's diverse community.
-Through the vision of the Glendale City Council, the City is able to balance new growth while preserving a rich and honored heritage.
+In spite of the difficulty involved in preparing the FY 2020-21 budget, the City Council has set the tone to allow our managers and staff to approach challenges in a professional and constructive manner.
+Through the vision of the Glendale City Council, we are able to balance new growth while preserving a rich and honored heritage.
 The City will continue to aggressively pursue exceptional customer service, balance value propositions, and invest in the future to ensure continuity of high-quality City services.